Anti-reflective coating: Index-matching

 The simplest form of anti-reflective coating was discovered by Lord Rayleigh in 1886.
 The optical glass available at the time tended to develop a tarnish on its surface with age, due to chemical reactions with the environment.
 Rayleigh tested some old, slightly tarnished pieces of glass, and found to his surprise that they transmitted more light than new, clean pieces.
 The tarnish replaces the air-glass interface with two interfaces: an air-tarnish interface and a tarnish-glass interface.
 Because the tarnish has a refractive index between those of glass and air, each of these interfaces exhibits less reflection than the air-glass interface did.
 In fact, the total of the two reflections is less than that of the "naked" air-glass interface, as can be calculated from the Fresnel equations.

-One approach is to use graded-index (GRIN) anti-reflective coatings, that is, ones with nearly continuously varying index of refraction.
+One approach is to use graded-index (GRIN) anti-reflective coatings, that is, ones with nearly continuously varying indices of refraction.
 With these, it is possible to curtail reflection for a broad band of frequencies and incidence angles.